 According to the US EPA standards, catalytic converters must last 8 years or 80,000 miles.
 Although catalytic converters should last the lifetime of the engine, 10 years or 100,000 miles, failure can occur earlier than that.
 Problems may arise, and it might perform poorly or be damaged permanently.

-Exessive load on the engine also causes overheating.
-(Don’t be a lead foot with your poor motorhome).
+*Excessive load on the engine also causes overheating – in other words, don’t be a lead foot with your poor motorhome.

-It is worth noting that leaded gas, will damage catalysts, but it is not used in the United States or Canada.
+Lead.
+It is worth noting that leaded gas will damage catalysts, but it is not used in the United States or Canada.

-Because changing a catalytic converter is costly, you want to keep it in good operating order.
-So, how can you preserve it in peak condition?
+Changing a catalytic converter is expensive, so you want to keep it in good operating order.
+So, how can you preserve it in prime condition?

 The first step is to clean your catalytic converter with a catalytic converter cleaner regularly.
 This will aid in removing any carbon deposits or buildup.

-Even more importantly, regular maintenance, such as oil changes, air filter replacements, and inspections should be done on your vehicle.
+In addition, routine maintenance such as oil changes, air filter replacements, and inspections should be done regularly.
 If you notice anything that requires attention, take care of it as soon as possible to avoid further damage.